Abillash-T/NBA-playoff-impact-model/README.md

 Key Features

+- Merges historic playoff top player features into the playoff team dataset
+- Appends the latest regular season team and player stats (tagged with a fake season label) to enrich training without leaking into the prediction target
-- Leave‑One‑Season‑Out (LOSO) validation to simulate real forecasting conditions
+- Leave-One-Season-Out (LOSO) validation to simulate real forecasting conditions
-- Class‑balanced Random Forest to address playoff outcome imbalance
+- Class-balanced Random Forest to address playoff outcome imbalance
 - Predicts deep playoff run probability for each team in the most recent season

-- Outputs:
+Output:
-  - Season‑level ROC‑AUC scores
+- Season-level ROC-AUC scores
-  - Feature importances
-  - Latest‑season predictions (data/results/latest_season_predictions.csv)
+- Latest-season predictions saved to data/results/latest_season_predictions.csv

 # Future Improvements

-- Incorporate defensive rating splits
+- XGBoost or gradient boosting to extract more signal from the current feature set
-- Add late-season momentum metrics
+- Late-season momentum metrics
-- Include prior playoff experience
 - Hyperparameter tuning with cross-validation